Become a Member of EURORDIS

 Once we have received all the relevant information, your application will be examined by our staff and submitted at the next Board of Directors or Board of Officers meeting.

-- If the application is approved by the Board of Directors, your organisation receives a “welcome letter and package” from the President.
+• If the application is approved by the Board of Directors, your organisation receives a welcome pack e-mail and the EURORDIS member logo.
 The applicant organisation is officially a member of EURORDIS once the first annual membership fees have been received.

 5. How can you participate?